Afrikan Spir: Epistemology

-Due to his personal readings and his attending of Drobisch's lectures, Spir must be considered as a neo-Kantian philosopher.
 Spir referred to his philosophy as "critical philosophy".
 He sought to establish philosophy as the science of first principles, he held that the task of philosophy was to investigate immediate knowledge, show the delusion of empiricism, and present the true nature of things by strict statements of facts and logically controlled inference.
 This method led Spir to proclaim the principle of identity (or law of identity, A ≡ A) as the fundamental law of knowledge, which is opposed to the changing appearance of empirical reality.

 Ontology

 For Spir the principle of identity is not only the fundamental law of knowledge, it is also an ontological principle, expression of the unconditioned essence of reality (Realität=Identität mit sich), which is opposed to the empirical reality (Wirklichkeit), which in turn is evolution (Geschehen).
 The principle of identity displays the essence of reality: only that which is identical to itself is real, the empirical world is ever-changing, therefore it is not real.
 Thus the empirical world has an illusory character, because phenomena are ever-changing, and empirical reality is unknowable.